Now that you have made the big decision to move to the UK (congratulations!) you are probably thinking how much money

 Being new in the UK is understandably exciting and you most likely will want to explore your new city or town.
 In the UK there are a lot of free things to do which is super handy and of course some paid activities.
 Or trying out the latest coffee shop or restaurant.

-Remember to budget for up-front costs such as rental deposit and first month’s rent.
+You will need to save the up-front costs such as rental deposit and first month’s rent.
 The rental deposit is typically four to five weeks’ rent.